-The claims cost control strategy is therefore concerned with the number and competency of staff employed to manage the account, and the guidance that the claims team is provided with in terms of reserving, case management and settlement targets.
+The management of the claims cost follows the overall company strategy and objectives and is concerned with the number and competency of staff employed to manage the account, and the guidance that the claims team is provided with in terms of reserving, case management and settlement targets.
 The claims team is supported by clear expectations around job roles, performance, referral procedures and through an intuitive claims system.